-The Posterior Mediastinum (Fig. 169) is the interpleural space behind the pericardium, bounded by the vertebræ behind, the pericardium in front, and the reflection of the pleura on each side.
-It contains the trachea, œsophagus, and the two pneumo-gastric nerves; the thoracic aorta, vena azygos major and thoracic duct; and, at the lower part, the great splanchnic nerves.
+The Posterior Mediastinum (Fig. 185, p.
+398) is the interpleural space behind the pericardium, bounded by the vertebræ behind, the pericardium in front, and the reflection of the pleura on each side.
+It contains the trachea, esophagus, and the two pneumogastric nerves; the thoracic aorta, vena azygos major and thoracic duct; and, at the lower part, the great splanchic nerves.

-The Œsophagus (Fig. 178, 29) is a muscular tube continuous with the pharynx.
-It begins opposite the 5th cervical vertebra, and can now be seen to lie to the left side of the median line in the anterior triangle.
+The Œsophagus (Fig. 194, 29, p.
+420) is a muscular tube continuous with the pharynx.
+It begins opposite to the 5th cervical vertebra, and can now be seen to lie to the left side of the median line in the anterior triangle.
 It then passes through the superior aperture of the thorax, being in relation with the left common carotid artery, and reaches the front of the spine, passing behind the arch of the aorta and being crossed by the left bronchus.
 It is now seen to pass in front of the thoracic aorta, which it crosses very obliquely to reach the left side and pass through the esophageal opening in the diaphragm.